Thomas-Jacob Publishing, LLC

 In addition to writing, Clayton has an Ed.D. in Special Education Administration and is a licensed psychotherapist in the states of Florida and Colorado.

-Smoky Zeidel is a poet, novelist, and earth mage, whose love of the natural world is thematic in all she writes.
+Smoky Zeidel is a novelist and poet, whose love of the natural world is thematic in all she writes.
 She taught writing and creativity workshops for many years at venues throughout the Midwest before succumbing to her bohemian urges and moving to Southern California.
-Her work has earned her two nominations for the prestigious Pushcart Prize.
+Her work has earned her five nominations for the prestigious Pushcart Prize.

 Robert Hays has been a newspaper reporter, public relations writer, magazine editor, and university professor and administrator.
 A native of Illinois, he taught in Texas and Missouri and retired in 2008 from a long journalism teaching career at the University of Illinois.
 He has spent a great deal of time in South Carolina, the home state of his wife, Mary, and was a member of the South Carolina Writers Workshop.
 His publications include academic journal and popular periodical articles and ten books, including his collaborative work with General Oscar Koch, G-2: Intelligence for Patton, and one published in paperback edition under a different title.
 Robert and Mary live in Champaign, Illinois.
 They have two sons and a grandson and share (long story!) a cat named Eddie with the family next door.